jamiesmagnolia/bounce/README.md

 # bounce
-An attempt at making the nokia game "bounce" on python.
+An attempt at making the nokia game "bounce" on python using pygame.